iljarotar/synth/README.md

 ### How it works

 The synth is not meant to be played, but to be programmed by providing a patch file.
-A patch is a `yaml` file, that tells the synth, which oscillators, filters, etc. should be created and how they should be connected.
+A patch is a `yaml` file, that tells the synth, which oscillators and noise generators should be created and how they should be connected.
 When you tell the synth to load a file, if will start playing immediately.
 During playback a hot reload is possible, so if you change and save the patch file, it will be applied instantly.
 But the transition will be audible, that's why it isn't meant to be "played".

 ### Command line interface